Claudia is a Lecturer (Assistant Professor) in Economics.

 Before joining Middlesex, Claudia worked as a post-doctoral researcher at the Max Planck Institute in Bonn.

-She has been a visiting researcher at Nuffield College (Oxford), the University of Edinburgh and, recently, at the University of California Santa Barbara.
+She has been a visiting researcher at Nuffield College (Oxford), the University of Edinburgh and the University of California Santa Barbara.

 English, Italian, German.